Skip to content

 Page design

-• 50–120 word summary that answers the core question directly
+• 50–120 word summary that answers the query directly

 • Question-led H2s with answer-first opening sentences